Climate Piloting Opportunities

 Applications to the General Application may be submitted year-round.
 Please select “General Application” in the application form.

-After applications are submitted, interviews may be held with a subset of Applicants starting in December 2024.
+After applications are submitted, interviews may be held with a subset of Applicants starting in December 2024 and January 2025.
 A site visit may be offered at the Trust’s discretion to explore feasibility and alignment, identify potential project sites, and inform a project workplan.
 The site visit will provide an opportunity to discuss additional information requests including but not limited to concurrent uses of the site, utility availability, and anticipated permits and approvals.

-Starting in February 2025, Challenge winners will be notified and will have two weeks to return a signed acceptance letter.
-Following receipt of the acceptance letter, Challenge winners and the Trust will finalize a Project Workplan, aiming to reach a signed license agreement (including evidence of approved insurance coverages) with the Trust for Governors Island within six weeks.
+Challenge winners will be notified starting in February 2025.
+Challenge winners and the Trust will aim to reach a signed license agreement (including evidence of approved insurance coverages) with the Trust for Governors Island by April 2025.

-All prizes, grants, or other payments by the Trust will be issued as set out in the final executed license agreement.
+All prizes, grants, or other payments by the Trust will be issued according to the terms and schedule of the final executed license agreement.

 The Site File, linked in the application, includes an overview of building and infrastructure systems on the Island to support preliminary site analysis.
 Applicants are welcome, but not required, to utilize this information to identify specific sites of interest in their proposal.